Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 It may come as a surprise to you, but containers are not a technology.
 They don't exist.
 They are actually a result of many different technologies built into the Linux kernel.
 Which ones you ask?
 Let's take a trip down memory lane...

+> **Note:** This article glosses over some historical and technological details in favor of easier understanding.
+> It is not meant as a guide to implementing a container runtime, as that would take MUCH more information than
+> a simple blog post.

 ## Traditional Linux resource limits